• Revenue Memo

 The world’s most popular messaging app barely makes money, yet it's quietly becoming one of Meta’s most strategic bets.

-WhatsApp accounts for less than 1% of Meta's total revenue, yet connects nearly 3 billion people and handles over 100 billion messages a day.
-It's an astonishing imbalance for one of the world’s most essential communication platforms.
+WhatsApp accounts for less than 1% of Meta’s total revenue, yet connects over 3 billion people (as of the first quarter in 2025) and handles over 100 billion messages a day.
+It’s an astonishing imbalance for one of the world’s most essential communication platforms.

-In this deep dive, we’ll unpack how WhatsApp’s business model actually works, why it remains ad-free for users, and how it fits into Meta's broader growth ambitions.
-We'll also cover its impressive user growth (∼2.95 billion monthly active users projected in 2024) and modest revenue engine (∼$1.3–$1.8 billion annually), highlighting the strategic value beyond its direct income.
+In this deep dive, we’ll unpack how WhatsApp’s business model actually works, why it remains ad-free for users, and how it fits into Meta’s broader growth ambitions.
+We’ll also cover its impressive user growth and modest revenue engine ($1.8 billion annually), highlighting the strategic value beyond its direct income.

 How WhatsApp works